Rohanfizz/Nodejs-Backend-Notes/Lecture 9 & 10 Advanced Mongoose.md

 ### Advance features like sort, pagination, limit and fields
 - For advance features, we will need to work with `Query()` object which is returned if we don't `await` the find method.
-	- For example, `const blogPosts = await BlogPostModel.find()` if we `await` the query will be executed and all the results will be returned of the query.
+	- For example, `const products = await ProductModel.find()` if we `await` ,the query will be executed and all the results will be returned of the query.
 But if we don't await, a `Query()` object will be returned.
 	- [Query object docs](https://mongoosejs.com/docs/api/query.html#Query())
 - Therefore to apply advance features like pagination, sorting etc. we can't await the find() method from the get go as we need to play with the `Query()` object.
 ```js